Ruth Herbert Lewis

 Ruth, Lady Herbert Lewis, OBE (née Caine; 29 November 1871 – 26 August 1946) was an English temperance movement activist of Manx descent and collector of Welsh folk songs.
 She published collections of Welsh folk songs, and was a key member of the Welsh Folk-Song Society in the first half of the 20th century.

 Early life and education

 Ruth Caine was born in Liverpool, the daughter of William Sproston Caine and Alice Brown Caine.
 Her father was a Member of Parliament.
-She attended Newnham College, Cambridge, but as Cambridge did not award degrees to women at the time, she was given a master's degree by the University of Dublin.
+She attended Newnham College, Cambridge, but as Cambridge did not award degrees to women at the time, she was given a master's degree by Trinity College Dublin.

 Folk music

 After she married a Welsh politician, she moved to Wales, learned to speak Welsh, and committed herself to learning Welsh culture.
 In 1906, she was one of the charter members of the Welsh Folk-Song Society (Cymdeithas Alawon Gwerin), and in 1930 she was elected to a term as president of the society.
 She and other Society members collected wax cylinder recordings of Welsh-language traditional songs, and published a journal of their findings.

 Books authored by Ruth Herbert Lewis include Folk-Songs Collected in Flintshire and the Vale of Clwyd (1914) and Second Collection of Welsh Folk-Songs Collected by Lady Herbert Lewis (1934).